USEPA/EPANET2.2/User_Manual/docs/3_network_model.rst

 Hydraulic Simulation Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-   EPANET's hydraulic simulation model computes hydraulic heads at junctions and flow rates
+   EPANET’s hydraulic simulation model computes junction heads and link
-   through links for a fixed set of reservoir levels, tank levels, and water demands over a
+   flows for a fixed set of reservoir levels, tank levels, and water
-   succession of points in time.
-From one time step to the next reservoir levels and junction
+   demands over a succession of points in time.
+From one time step to
-   demands are updated according to their prescribed time patterns while tank levels are updated
+   the next reservoir levels and junction demands are updated according
+   to their prescribed time patterns while tank levels are updated using
-   using the current flow solution.
-The solution for heads and flows at a particular point in
+   the current flow solution.
+The solution for heads and flows at a
-   time involves solving simultaneously the conservation of flow equation for each junction
+   particular point in time involves solving simultaneously the
+   conservation of flow equation for each junction and the headloss
-   and the head loss relationship across each link in the network.
+   relationship across each link in the network.
 This process, known as
-   hydraulically balancing the network, requires using an iterative technique to solve the
+   “hydraulically balancing” the network, requires using an
-   nonlinear equations involved.
-EPANET employs the Global Gradient Algorithm for this purpose.
+   iterative technique to solve the nonlinear equations involved.
+EPANET
-   EPANET employs the “Gradient Algorithm” for this purpose.
+   employs the “Gradient Algorithm” for this purpose.
 Consult Chapter :ref:`analysis_algorithms`
    for details.

    The hydraulic time step used for extended period simulation (EPS) can